 BE CAUTIOUS WHEN:

-Referring to events as “international,” particularly if highlighting Latinos and Asian Americans.
+Referring to events as “international,” particularly if highlighting Latinx and Asian American people.
 It is important to recognize that these ethnic and racial groups have deep roots in the United States and are not all recent immigrants.

 Doing simulations.
 Consider age-appropriateness and readiness, preparation of students and their families in the experience they will engage in, and involvement of the faculty and administration.
-ADL discourages use of high-risk simulations unless teachers conducting it are highly trained and have the permission and trust from students and their families, and the administration.
+ADL discourages use of high-risk simulations or simulations that involve large-scale acts of bias or oppression.
+To learn more, read Why Simulation Activities Should Not Be Used.